 Some couples who choose to remain unmarried wonder about property rights, particularly if they have lived together for several years.
 In the state of California, the courts don’t recognize any common marriage law.
 Cohabitation does, however, present some interesting property considerations.
-For legal counsel and or advice, contact our team of experienced Los Angeles family lawyers at Boyd Law.
+For legal counsel and or advice, contact our team of experienced San Diego family lawyers at Boyd Law.

 Do Unmarried Individuals Have Any Automatic Rights to a Partner’s Property?